-- the combination of consolidated results from January 1, 2019 to March 31, 2019, comprising the Successor consolidated results for the period from January 1, 2019 to March 31, 2019, the Predecessor consolidated results for the period from January 1, 2019 to February 7, 2019 and certain pro forma adjustments that give effect to the Take-Private Transaction as if it had occurred on January 1, 2019 (combined pro forma results for the three months ended March 31, 2019). - the combination of consolidated results from January 1, 2019 to December 31, 2019, comprising the Successor consolidated results from January 1, 2019 to December 31, 2019, the Predecessor consolidated results for the period from January 1, 2019 to February 7, 2019 and certain pro forma adjustments that give effect to the Take-Private Transaction as if it had occurred on January 1, 2019 (combined pro forma results for the twelve months ended December 31, 2019).
+To facilitate comparability of the twelve-month period ended December 31, 2019 to the twelve-month period ended December 31, 2018, we present below the combination of consolidated results from January 1, 2019 to December 31, 2019, comprising the Successor consolidated results from January 1, 2019 to December 31, 2019, the Predecessor consolidated results for the period from January 1, 2019 to February 7, 2019 and certain pro forma adjustments that give effect to the Take-Private Transaction as if it had occurred on January 1, 2019 (combined pro forma results for the twelve-month period ended December 31, 2019).
 These pro forma adjustments are prepared in accordance with Article 11 of Regulation S-X to include additional deferred revenue adjustment, additional amortization related to the recognized intangible assets and additional interest expenses associated with the Successor debt.
 In addition, non-recurring transaction costs directly attributable to the transaction, acceleration vesting costs related to the Predecessor's restricted stock units, one-time pension settlement charge and actuarial loss amortization are eliminated from the respective period.
-We compare results for the Successor three months ended March 31, 2020 to the combined pro forma results for the three months ended March 31, 2019, and the combined pro forma results for the twelve months ended December 31, 2019 to the Predecessor results for the twelve-month period ended December 31, 2018.
-We present the information for the three-month period ended March 31, 2019 and the twelve-month period ended December 31, 2019 in this format to assist readers in understanding and assessing the trends and significant changes in our results of operations on a comparable basis.
-We believe this presentation is appropriate because it provides a more meaningful comparison and more relevant analysis of our results of operations for the 2020 period compared with the 2019 period and for the 2019 period compared with the 2018 period.
-The following tables set forth our historical results of operations for the periods indicated below:
+We compare these combined pro forma results for the twelve-month period ended December 31, 2019 to the Predecessor results for the twelve-month period ended December 31, 2019 to the Predecessor results for the twelve-month period ended December 31, 2019 in this format to assist readers in understanding and assessing the trends and significant changes in our results of operations on a comparable basis.
+We believe this presentation is appropriate because it provides a more meaningful comparison and more relevant analysis of our results of operations for the 2019 period compared with the 2018 period.
+The following table sets forth our historical results of operations for the periods indicated below: